 Best Paralegal Schools in Oregon

 If you want to work in the legal field but avoid years of law school, becoming a paralegal is a smart path.
 Paralegals handle research, documents, and case preparation for attorneys.
-The job is in demand across Oregon, but the best opportunities go to those trained by trusted, accredited programs.
-Here's what you need to know to choose the right school.
+The job is widely needed across Oregon, but the best opportunities go to those trained by trusted, accredited programs.
+Here’s what you need to know to choose the right school.

 Not all programs offer the same preparation or recognition.
 To meet industry expectations, focus on schools that are: